mfessenden/SKTiled/Docs/Documentation/Working with Tiles.md

 - [Physics](#physics)
 - [Tile Overlap](#tile-overlap)

 **SKTiled** provides several ways to work with tiles in your tilemap.
-Most of the methods for accessing tiles from a tile layer instances have corresponding methods in the parent `SKTilemap` node which will aggregate the results from *all* tile layers.
+Most of the methods for accessing tiles from a tile layer instances have corresponding methods in the parent `SKTilemap` node, which will aggregate the results from *all* tile layers.

 ## Tile Render Mode